its-aleezA/SoundWave-Audio-Player/README.md

 ---

+[!NOTE]
-_Note: This audio player runs entirely in your browser - no audio files are uploaded to any server.
-All processing happens locally on your device._
+> This audio player runs entirely in your browser - no audio files are uploaded to any server.
+All processing happens locally on your device.